 The militia camp was on relatively level heights past the marsh on either side of the Duplin Road.
 Perhaps the Patriots fired their one small cannon, but quickly the camped militiamen panicked and bolted, many of them straight up the road.
 A running firefight continued for some distance.
-At least 3 Patriots were killed and 8 captured.
-The British only suffered 6 or 7 wounded.
+At least 3 Patriots were killed and 7-8 captured.
+The British only suffered 8 wounded, per Craig.

 One source based on veteran statements reports, “The British captured a number of weapons and canteens in the camp along with an iron 3-pounder, which they disassembled and tossed into the nearby Northeast Cape Fear River.”
 (If so, the cannon has never been found.)

 After waiting for a counter-attack that never happened, the British crossed back to the south side to camp for the night.
 Craig says they seized the boats the next day.
 “The two largest, loaded with ammunition, were burnt,” and the rest were taken to Wilmington.
 The ammunition loss would haunt the Whigs for months, as you’ll see.